sybrew/the-seo-framework/readme.txt

 		* SEOPress's metadata is now detected when activating the plugin for the first time, so TSF can suggest to [migrate SEO metadata](https://theseoframework.com/extensions/transport/).
 	* **Third party support:**
 		* This plugin can now be updated via [GitHub PLugin Updater](https://git-updater.com/knowledge-base/general-usage/).
+	* **Accessibility:**
+		* You can now opt to use a low contrast color pallete for the SEO Bar.
+			* We are aware this should be [configurable via the device settings](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast), but this standard is inconsistent.
+Besides, giving an option allows any site owner to set a preference.
 * **Changed:**
 	* TSF no longer pings search engines the base sitemap location when updating the options without changing the options.
 	* **Compatibility:**